-With this feature, admins will able to whitelist and blacklist mobile apps already installed in the App Store, so that a specific set of mobile applications are provisioned to device owners.
+With this feature, admins will able to allow and deny mobile apps already installed in the App Store, so that a specific set of mobile applications are provisioned to device owners.
 This will also enable fencing unknown malicious mobile apps from accessing corporate data.

 Room to Grow - Let’s OEM

 With this release WSO2 EMM unlocks a host of features capable of underpinning OEM efforts for organizations using custom Android devices as part of their business strategy (e.g. medical devices, point-of-sale devices, kiosks).
 Managing custom devices is two-fold; you can either maintain custom firmware or use custom apps signed by the device vendor (or by the firmware key provided by the device vendor).
 The 2.2.0 distribution comes with a system service app that can be installed on the device and thereby used to perform root operations on the device.

 With this, admins will be able initiate the device auto-enrollment by entering serial numbers via the Management Console for the required devices.
 Once corresponding devices are handed over to device owners, device owners will be facilitated to select the relevant serial number from the device and generate a one-time-token (OOT), which expires within a predefined duration.
 To complete the enrollment, you can either type in the OOT or simply scan the QR code.